IceHe/lib/mac/setup-guide.md

 ## Install or Restore macOS

-SKIP this step when I set up a new Mac or have already re-installed a new macOS
+SKIP this step if I set up a new Mac or have already re-installed a new macOS

 Follow the references : Apple Support